gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

   ON t.merchant_id = bl.`key`;
 ```

-And you should see an output similar to the one below
+> **What you should see:** An output similar to the screenshot below — every transaction has `is_flagged=0` and an empty `flagged_reason` because the blacklist topic is currently empty.

 ![](./images/flink-sql-result-with-blacklist-empty.png)

 Because the blacklist is currently empty (there are no messages in the topic `priv.pay.blacklist.state.v1`), no transaction is flagged.

 We can either publish some messages directly into the topic or use the Flink SQL `INSERT` statement to add a merchant to the `pay_blacklist_t` table.
 Let's use the 2nd option: